noormajzoob/Circular-Progress-Bar/README.md

 	strokeWidth = 35f
 )

-# Also you can define animation spec using optional params (animationSpec), and add content to center of progress bar using optional params (centerContent)
+# Also you can define animation spec using optional params (animationSpec).
+# and add content to center of progress bar using optional params (centerContent)
 ```